 USART Bus Hardware

-USART bus uses two wires / pins when used in asynchronous mode and uses three wires / pins in synchronous mode to communicate between two devices.
-The three wires / pins are TxD, RxD and XCK.
+USART bus uses two wires/pins when used in asynchronous mode and uses three wires/pins in synchronous mode to communicate between two devices.
+The three wires/pins are TxD, RxD, and XCK.
 Data flows out through the TxD and flows in through the RxD pin.
 The XCX pin is used to synchronize the data transfer by supplying a clock signal only in synchronous communication mode.
-TxD pin in master is conncted to RxD pin in slave and vice versa.
-Simplex transmission or reception mode uses single wire/pin in asynchronous mode.
+TxD pin in the master is connected to RxD pin in slave and vice versa.
+Simplex transmission or reception mode uses a single wire/pin in asynchronous mode.

 USART Bus Clock and Baud

-In synchronous master mode the device uses XCK pin to output the generated clock using the baud rate generator.
-In synchronous slave mode the XCK pin is used to receive the external clock.
+In synchronous master mode, the device uses XCK pin to output the generated clock using the baud rate generator.
+In synchronous slave mode, the XCK pin is used to receive the external clock.
 External clock input from the XCK pin is sampled by a synchronization register to minimize the chance of metastability.
 The output from the synchronization register must then pass through an edge detector before it can be used by the transmitter and receiver.
-This sometimes lead to CPU clock period delay which reduces the bandwidth of the communication channel.
-The set baud rate depends on hardware capability of both master and slave device.
+This sometimes leads to CPU clock period delay which reduces the bandwidth of the communication channel.
+The set baud rate depends on the hardware capability of both master and slave devices.